christopherdebeer/Jason.js/README.md

 Usage
 -----

+Ive put Usage at the top of the Readme but be sure to check out "Syntax of htmlArrays" below for more info.

 **To Html**

 	var example = ["div", {id: myDiv}, ["span", "text within a span"], "This is a good ol textnode"]